GeoscienceAustralia/fetch/README.md

 The second element is a list of files that must be present before the shell command is executed.

-Both `command:` and `expect_file:` are evaluated with [python string formatting](https://docs.python.org/3/library/string.html#formatstrings), supporting the following fields:
+Both `command:`, the list of files in `input_files:` and `expect_file:` are evaluated with [python string formatting](https://docs.python.org/3/library/string.html#formatstrings), supporting the following fields as well as being evaluated with the named groups found in the `input_files:` pattern:

     # Full name of file (eg. 'pr_wtr.eatm.2014.nc')
     {filename}